frictionlessdata/website/site/adoption/README.md

 <big><strong>Projects and collaborations that use Frictionless.</strong></big>

 The Frictionless Data project provides software and standards to work with data.
-On this page we share projects and collaborations that use Frictionless, including collaborations curated with the Frictionless Team and also community projects that use our toolkit.
+On this page we share projects and collaborations that use Frictionless, including collaborations with the Frictionless Team and also community projects that use our toolkit.

 :::tip
 If you use Frictionless in your work and want to share it with community, please write to the Frictionless Team using any available contact provided on this site and we will add your project to this page.